WITI (TV): Channel sharing with WVCY-TV

 On November 22, 2017, FCC documentation was released confirming that WITI would begin to share their channel bandwidth with independent religious station WVCY-TV (channel 30) on January 8, 2018.
 WVCY has retained its existing FCC license and must-carry rights, and continues to identify as channel 30 over-the-air as part of the WITI channel share.
-It continues to broadcast one channel in a 480i 4:3 format, unusual for a station licensed as full power.
+The station remained in standard definition until September 25, 2024, when it began to broadcast in HD over 30.1.